 For a lean shift to take place, it’s essential to redefine and promote lean as time-based competition.
 That term should populate company walls and documents.
 All other lean terms should remain intact, but be subordinate to the main themes of time and the customer.

 To achieve this shift of terminology accompanied by a sea change in lean practices requires a dedicated campaign.
 Initially, it should be led by operations and then taken up jointly with sales, marketing, and finance.
 The launch should begin by promoting the whys and hows of tapping into lean’s large potential for dramatic competitive advantage.
 Each success should show up quickly and convincingly—first as reductions of channel inventories and, before long, in winning more customer orders and retaining good customers longer.
 Finally, success appears as a sign of trouble for one’s competitors.

 Companies aiming to reach higher levels of maturity through advanced manufacturing practices require a practical and proven approach to change transformation.
 Such organizations can become more demand-driven, improve margins, and increase market share.

 However, first and foremost they must be both lean and agile.
-The lean principles of operational excellence, efficiency, and eliminating waste are essential to successful advanced manufacturing practices —as is agility, which puts emphasis on planning and controlling variability.
-Lean and agile companies are organization’s single-most-important competitive weapon for ensuring that customers are being profitably served through the right channels and with the right product mix.
+The lean principles of operational excellence, efficiency, and eliminating waste are essential to successful advanced manufacturing practices —as is agility, which emphasizes planning and controlling variability.
+Lean and agile companies are an organization’s single-most-important competitive weapon for ensuring that customers are being profitably served through the right channels and with the right product mix.